Application Procedures – Charlotte

 How do I apply?

-Please note to the left additional information for International Students; MACC Students; and Special Instructions for transfers, visiting students from another seminary, special partnership (YoungLife, SIM, Salvation Army, IV, etc.) applicants, official auditors and current students.
+Please note to the left Special Instructions for international students, MACC students, transfer students, visiting students from another seminary, special partnership (YoungLife, SIM, Salvation Army, IV, etc.) applicants, official auditors and current students.

-Applications will be submitted to the Admissions Committee once the following items have been received:
+Applications will be reviewed once the following items have been received:

 Semlink and Non-Degree Seeking applicants should complete the full application.